 How often do you think about the trucking industry?
 Do you ask yourself how you were able to have a pineapple in the middle of winter or a Christmas tree in a warmer climate? – Probably not.
 The truth is most of us don’t think of the process these goods went through in order to make it to us, as long as they do.
 Well, the trucking industry is the one we should thank for that.

 This industry is the main reason why we can enjoy products from all over the world regardless of the time of the year.
-However, as any other industries they have their issues and trends to look after, if they want to keep up the good work.
+However, like any other industry, they have their issues and trends to look after, if they want to keep up the good work.

 My friend is just one of the many drivers that slowly realized that this job might not be what they’ve been looking for; which leads to some of the biggest issues in the trucking industry – Hours of Service and Labor Shortage.